taxjar/taxjar-api-docs/source/reference.md

 ## Customers

 Manage your exempt customers (wholesale, government, etc) for sales tax calculations, reporting, and filing in TaxJar.
+After creating a new customer, pass in the `customer_id` to our [tax](#taxes) and [transaction](#transactions) endpoints to fully exempt them from sales tax.

 ### <span class="badge badge--get">get</span> List customers